Last Updated: July 17, 2020

 “Data Processing Agreement” has the meaning set forth in the Preamble.

-“Data Subject” has the meaning set forth in the applicable Data Privacy Law.
+“Data Subject” has the meaning set forth in the applicable Data Protection Law.

 “Effective Date” shall mean the date of execution of this DPA in accordance with the above (the “Effective Date”).